mesh.Mesh.generate_quad_mesh#

 Generate a quad surface mesh inside a closed line2 mesh.

 The current mesh must be a closed, unbranched line2 loop.
-The input mesh defines the boundary of the resulting quad mesh.
+Optional holes can be provided as closed line2 meshes.

 Important